-Article Second, paragraph A of Trusts 1-E, 1-F, 1-G, and 1-H will be modified to provide, generally, that the trustees shall pay to Taxpayer at such times and in such amounts as Taxpayer in her own discretion might require $\underline{F}$ percent of the yearly net income of the trust.
-Upon the death of Taxpayer and until the trust terminates, the trustees shall pay $\underline{F}$ percent of the yearly net income of the trust to Taxpayer's then living lineal descendants, per stirpes.
-The trustees shall pay to Son, at such times and in such amounts as Son in his own discretion might require $\underline{F}$ percent of the yearly net income of the trust.
-Upon the death of Son and until the trust terminates, the trustees shall pay $\underline{F}$ percent of the yearly net income of the trust to Son's then living lineal descendants, per stirpes.
+Article Second, paragraph A of Trusts 1-E, 1-F, 1-G, and 1-H will be modified to provide, generally, that the trustees shall pay to Daughter at such times and in such amounts as Daughter in her own discretion might require F percent of the yearly net income of the trust.
+Upon the death of Daughter and until the trust terminates, the trustees shall pay F percent of the yearly net income of the trust to Daughter's then living lineal descendants, per stirpes.
+The trustees shall pay to Taxpayer, at such times and in such amounts as Taxpayer in his own discretion might require F percent of the yearly net income of the trust terminates, the trustees shall pay F percent of the geath of Taxpayer and until the trust terminates, the trustees shall pay F percent of the geath of Taxpayer and until the trust terminates, the trustees shall pay F percent of the yearly net income of the trust.
+Upon the death of Taxpayer and until the trust terminates, the trustees shall pay F percent of the yearly net income of the trust to Taxpayer's then living lineal descendants, per stirpes.

-Article Second, paragraph A of Trusts 2-E, 2-F, 2-G, and 2-H will be modified to provide, generally, that the trustees shall pay to Taxpayer at such times and in such amounts as Taxpayer in her own discretion might require $\underline{G}$ percent of the yearly net income of the trust.
-Upon the death of Taxpayer and until the trust terminates, the trustees shall pay $\underline{G}$ percent of the yearly net income of the trust to Taxpayer's then living lineal descendants, per stirpes.
-The trustees shall pay to Son, at such times and in such amounts as Son in his own discretion might require $\underline{G}$ percent of the yearly net income of the trust.
-Upon the death of Son and until the trust terminates, the trustees shall pay $\underline{G}$ percent of the yearly net income of the trust to Son's then living lineal descendants, per stirpes.
+Article Second, paragraph A of Trusts 2-E, 2-F, 2-G, and 2-H will be modified to provide, generally, that the trustees shall pay to Daughter at such times and in such amounts as Daughter in her own discretion might require G percent of the yearly net income of the trust.
+Upon the death of Daughter and until the trust terminates, the trustees shall pay G percent of the yearly net income of the trust to Daughter's then living lineal descendants, per stirpes.
+The trustees shall pay to Taxpayer, at such times and in such amounts as Taxpayer in his own discretion might require G percent of the yearly net income of the trust terminates, the trustees shall pay G percent of the gent of Taxpayer and until the trust terminates, the trustees shall pay G percent of the gent of the trust.
+Upon the death of Taxpayer and until the trust terminates, the trustees shall pay G percent of the yearly net income of the trust to Taxpayer's then living lineal descendants, per stirpes.

-Article Second, paragraph B of the Family Trusts will be modified to provide that the trustees shall pay the balance of the net income, including that which is not distributable and that which is not distributed to or taken by Son or his lineal descendants, or Taxpayer and her lineal descendants, as the case may be, to the respective grandchild beneficiary of the trust for so long as either Son or Taxpayer shall be living, in such amounts and at such times after the beneficiary has reached the age of sixteen years, as the trustees shall deem necessary and proper for the maintenance, support, education, business needs, and other trustee-approved requirements of the beneficiary or beneficiaries.
+Article Second, paragraph B of the Family Trusts will be modified to provide that the trustees shall pay the balance of the net income, including that which is not distributable and that which is not distributed to or taken by Taxpayer or his lineal descendants, or Daughter and her lineal descendants, as the case may be, to the respective grandchild beneficiary of the trust for so long as either Daughter or Taxpayer shall be living, in such amounts and at such times after the beneficiary has reached the age of sixteen years, as the trustees shall deem necessary and proper for the maintenance, support, education, business needs, and other trustee-approved requirements of the beneficiary or beneficiaries.
 All net income not distributed shall be accumulated and added to corpus.
-In addition, the provision in Article Second, paragraph B that provides that the Original Trustees, Taxpayer and Son, shall not be required to account to beneficiaries at any time regarding the handling of trust properties or the withholding or distributing of trust income or corpus will be deleted.
+In addition, the provision in Article Second, paragraph B that provides that the Original Trustees, Taxpayer and Daughter, shall not be required to account to beneficiaries at any time regarding the handling of trust properties or the withholding or distributing of trust income or corpus will be deleted.